stickbear2015/cr-the-experience/Cosmic rage/help files/readme.txt

 			**Updating Your Soundpack**

 To update the soundpack using the Dropbox shared folder, please do the following:
-1. Please hit alt-V or type SpVersion and take note of the latest change listed.
+1. Please hit alt-V or type SpVersion, the pack will notify you of the last change of the pack, and how many changes your behind.
-2. After this, open the folder that the soundpack is downloading to.
-Check the changelog and make sure you are seeing the last change that the moo showed.
-3. Copy any files listed in the changelog, or you can just do a full copy of the folder.
+2. Copy any files listed in the changelog, or you can just do a full copy of the folder.
 Please make sure to back up your characters .set file if you don't want to lose any added alias's or triggers.
-If you have downloaded the zip version of the pack, first extract the folder, then copy the content of the soundpack directory into your VIPMud directory.
+If you have downloaded the zip version of the pack, first extract the folder, then copy the content of the soundpack directory into your VIPMud directory. adding custom music for ship combat
-The Dropbox shared folder is updated as soon as changes to code or sounds are made, while the pack that has the downloadable link is updated each Sunday unless a major change is made. adding custom music for ship combat
 1, find some music
 2, go to the sounds/music/combat folder